Small-scale funding for exploring new ideas for psychosocial and survivorship projects

 Principal investigator(s):

-Vicky Forster, Leandra Desjardins, Lindsay Jibb, Paul Nathan, Sapna Oberoi, Fiona Schulte and Chantale Thurston
+Vicky Forster, Leandra Desjardins, Lindsay Jibb, Paul Nathan, Sapna Oberoi, Fiona Schulte, Chantale Thurston and Megan Easton.

 In Canada, researchers and clinicians working in pediatric psychosocial and survivorship care often face barriers in exploring unique and innovative ideas for research projects.
 A critical obstacle is the lack of accessible small-scale funding specifically targeted at early-stage or pilot studies that may not yet have the preliminary data needed to compete for larger-scale grants.
 This issue disproportionately affects early-career researchers and trainees and often opportunities for mentorship and training are missed.
 And ultimately, limits the development of new interventions, models of care, and insights that could improve outcomes for children with cancer and their families.